Skip to main content

 Went for some shade in a tiny nipa hut.

 It was really more of a photo op versus an immersion.
-Fruit picking and other similar activities are much more interesting.
 If you have been on this rice paddy tour or you have plans to go, maybe you can share some of your thoughts about it?
 I would love to know why this tour is so popular.

 After about an hour and a half, we headed back.
 Overall, it was a nice experience driving around the Ubud countryside in an ATV.
 In the end, I still stand by my opinion that it’s hilarious but at the same time ingenious to turn rice paddies into a tourist destination.
 Kudos to the Balinese for finding a way to turn what’s common into a massive tourist attraction.
 We have a lot to learn from them.